DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 * project_files.rtl is a bit like a .qip file but not quartus-specific.

-* project_defs.tcl  edit and check the settings like project and requires_sdram
+* project_defs.tcl  edit and check settings like project and requires_sdram

 * build_id.mk